This story was originally published on June 8, 2022, and last updated on August 22, 2022.

 - And then select Phone

-Take better photos
+Take better photos with your Samsung Galaxy S22 phone

 If you want an easier way to take pictures, Samsung can help you achieve those great shots with its Shot Suggestions option.
 This feature shows up on your screen as a guide you can align on to take a better-composed photo.
 You can enable this feature by heading into the Camera app’s settings.
 (That’s the cogwheel icon on the top left corner.)
 You’ll see Shot Suggestions under the Intelligent Features category.
 Just toggle it on to take advantage of this feature.